 The Government believes that head teachers and school leaders should decide how to use the Pupil Premium.
 They are held accountable for the decisions they make through:

-In most cases the Pupil Premium funding is paid direct to schools who decide how to use the funding, as they are best placed to assess what additional provision their pupils need.
+In most cases the Pupil Premium funding is paid directly to schools who decide how to use the funding, as they are best placed to assess what additional provision their pupils need.

 For pupils from low-income families in non-mainstream settings the local authority decides how to allocate the Pupil Premium.
 The authority must consult non-mainstream settings about how the Premium for these pupils should be used.

 Local authorities are responsible for looked after children and make payments to schools and academies where an eligible looked after child is on roll.

 All staff and governors accept responsibility for the ‘socially disadvantaged’ students and are committed to meeting their pastoral, social and academic needs.